MicrosoftDocs/quantum-docs-pr/articles/manual/statements.md

 let measurementOperators = [PauliX, PauliZ, PauliZ, PauliX, PauliI];
 ```

-This assigns a particular array of Pauli operators to a variable called `measurementOperator`.
+This assigns a particular array of Pauli operators to an immutable variable called `measurementOperators`.

 > [!TIP]
 > Note that we did not need to explicitly specify the type of our new variable, as the expression on the right-hand side of the `let` statement is unambiguous and the type is inferred by the compiler.